Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 Oh, man.

-You'd want the movie to be nice and short.
+Man, you wanted the movie to be nice and short.

-Smoking inside as you're up.
+Smoking inside as you, right?

 But it was the 30s when it really took off, especially in the USA,

-expensive for one a flight from london to brisbane in aust Australia would, for instance, which was the longest route available in 1938,
+which was the longest route available in 1938,

 took 11 days and included two dozen scheduled stops.